edthedev/edthedev.github.io/blog/juice-shop.md

 > Tip: Anywhere the command `podman` appears below, `docker` will work as well.

-Once to install the files for Juice Shop:
+First, run this once to install the files for Juice Shop:

 ```sh
 podman pull bkimminich/juice-shop
 ```

-Each time you want to run the Juice Shop:
+Then, each time you want to run the Juice Shop, run:

 ```sh
 podman run -d -p 3000:3000 bkimminich/juice-shop